Picking embryos with best health odds sparks new DNA debate

-BOSTON (BLOOMBERG) - Dr Rafal Smigrodzki will not make a big deal of it, but someday, when his toddler daughter Aurea is old enough to understand, he plans to explain that she likely made medical history at the moment of her birth.
+BOSTON • Dr Rafal Smigrodzki will not make a big deal of it, but some day, when his toddler daughter Aurea is old enough to understand, he plans to explain that she likely made medical history at the moment of her birth.

 Aurea appears to be the first child born after a new type of DNA testing that gave her a "polygenic risk score".
 It is based on multiple common gene variations that could each have tiny effects.
 Together, they create higher or lower odds for many common diseases.